 After surgery, the patient will have to protect the operated ligament by using crutches or knee brace for about a month.
 The patient can usually walk unaided after one month and can start jogging after four months.
-Depending on muscle strength, the patient may be able to resume sport activities after about nine months
+Depending on muscle strength, the patient may be able to resume sports activities after about nine months.

 Although there have been occasional cases of partially torn ACL healing on its own, ACL almost never heal by itself.
 With accurate placement of graft and adequate rehabilitation, a patient undergoing ACL surgery can anticipate 85% to 90% recovery.